English Courses at Bethany

 - ENGL 335 – African-American Literature3 cr.

-- Students study a selection of major African-American authors from the 18th century to the present day.
+- Students study a selection of African-American authors from the 18th century to the present day.

 - ENGL 370 – Christian Writers3 cr.

 - Students survey Christian writers from the 2nd century through the 20th century.
-Authors include Augustine of Hippo, Bede, Thomas Aquinas, Martin Luther, John Bunyan, G. …
+Authors include Augustine of Hippo, Bede, Martin Luther, John Donne, John Milton, …

 - ENGL 480 – Topics in Literature and Language3 cr.